UFC Weight Class | Minimum Weight | Maximum Weight | Current Champion |

 Each weight class has its own distinct qualities and the better you understand them, the more likely you are to win your bets.

 Keep reading for in-depth info on every UFC weight class from heaviest to lightest.
-Check out UFC Rankings Men and Women’s Pound-for-Pound.
+Check out our UFC Rankings Men's and Women’s Pound-for-Pound.

-Click here for our in-depth strategy guide for how to bet on the UFC.
+Or look into some of our tips on how to bet on the UFC.

 Welcome to the top of the line.
 Fighters in the UFC’s heavyweight division are the biggest and strongest in the sport.